 On top of that, there’s the initially often-overlooked problem of knowing how to present your photography price list to potential clients.

-For some reason, creating a price list of products and services presents a nightmare for the average person trying to figure out how to be a professional photographer.
+For some reason, creating a price list of products and services presents a nightmare for the average person trying to navigate the treacherous waters of being a professional photographer.

-As a photography coach, this topic pops up frequently in my photography business strategy coaching calls, so here are a few ideas on dealing with the necessary evil of the photography price list…
+As a photography coach, this topic pops up frequently in my strategy coaching calls, so I’ve compiled the best ideas on dealing with the necessary evil of the photography price list for you.

 4 Ways Your Photography Price List Kills Your Sales!